jsxc/xmpp-cloud-auth/Testing.md

 ### Lines starting with '#' and empty lines will be ignored

 ### Example file
-The table column separators will be single tabs in the real file; the horizontal separators need not be there, but could be empty lines or comments.
+The table column separators will be single tabs in the real file.

 | Field 1   | Field 2          | Field 3                                         |
 | --------- | ---------------- | ----------------------------------------------- |